What is Currency Appreciation?

 Causes of Currency Appreciation

 - Lower Inflation Rates- This means that a currency’s value with lower inflation rates will rise in comparison to the value of the currencies with a higher inflation rate.
-This is generally because of the fact that a lower inflation rate causes a rise in the interest rates.
+This is generally because of the fact that a lower inflation rate causes a rise in interest rates.
 Higher interest rates will attract more international investment in an economy and this, in turn, appreciates the demand for domestic currency.

 - Investors’ Sentiment- The sentiment of the investors has the tendency to influence the demand and supply for domestic currency in an international market.
 This is why the sentiments of the investors are considered one of the important causes of appreciation or depreciation of the domestic currency.